 The ACA presents a comprehensive report on the TIWAG Group

 In its report presented today on the "TIWAG-Tiroler Wasserkraft AG and Joint-Venture Power Plant Inn", the ACA reveals the proximity between provincial politics, provincial businesses and the economy.
-On average, from 2015 to 2019, the Austrian electricity provider TIWAG Group generated sales revenue of EUR 1.2 billion per year, of which 80 per cent were attributable to electricity, 17 per cent to gas and the rest to heat and other revenue.
+On average, from 2015 to 2019, the Austrian electricity provider TIWAG Group generated EUR 1.2 billion per year in sales revenue, of which 80 per cent were attributable to electricity, 17 per cent to gas and the rest to heat and other revenue.
 TIWAG has about 1,250 staff members.
 Measured by the amount of dividend distributions and capitalization, the ACA thus took a close look at the most important public company of Tyrol.
 TIWAG is wholly owned by the province.
 The audited period essentially spanned the years from 2015 to 2019.

 Considerable influence by members of government, members of parliament and economic officials